haileyhansard/node-api-challenge/README.md

 -   [ ] Mention two parts of Express that you learned about this week.

+1. Express Routing: routing is a way to select which request handler function is executed based on the url and which HTTP method was used.
+Routing provides a way for breaking up an application into smaller parts.

+2. Express Convenience Helpers: these are extension methods added to the request and response objects to provide functionality out of the box.
+Examples are res.send(), res.status(), and res.redirect().

 -   [ ] Describe Middleware?

+Middleware allows you to add extra functionality to Express without having to modify the original Express.
+Middleware is various functions that extend the software, extend features provided by Express so that you can have extra functionality.

 -   [ ] Describe a Resource?

+Resources in regards to Express and creating a RESTful API correspond to the different groups (similar to what we use for the routes) that we can target with our HTTP methods.
+We might want to “get” a list of “users,” and the resource would be the users.
+We can have a single URL per resource and execute different code based on the HTTP method used (for example, some different resources could be /users, /collections, and /projects).

 -   [ ] What can the API return to help clients know if a request was successful?

+The API can return status codes like 200 (ok, successful) or 201 (created successfully) to let the client know if a request was successful.

 -   [ ] How can we partition our application into sub-applications?

+We can break up our application into sub-applications by using Express Routers.
+They can have their own routing and middleware.
+You write separate components for the different routes, and they can later be composed together.
+This helps organize the application.

 ## Minimum Viable Product